//What is a Community Cat?

 Can a female cat that just had kittens be spayed?

-We suggest waiting until the kittens are five weeks old before you trap and bring in the mom.
-Kittens under five weeks need their mom to nurse them every couple of hours, keep them warm and help them go to the bathroom.
-At five weeks+ the kittens can survive for a longer period on their own, as they are eating and going to the bathroom by themselves at that age.
+We suggest waiting until the kittens are four weeks old before you trap and bring in the mom.
+Kittens under four weeks need their mom to nurse them every couple of hours, keep them warm and help them go to the bathroom.
+At four weeks+ the kittens can survive for a longer period on their own, as they are eating and going to the bathroom by themselves at that age.

 After a mother cat gets spayed, can she still nurse her kittens?